CT320: Admin

 administration, process control, and periodic processes.
 Use the script

-command to capture the output of all commands in R2.log
+command to capture the output of all commands in R2.log, for submission at

 the end of the recitation.